arqalite/fire-king-guide/src/combos/ponix/sacred/1-sacred-high-garunix.md

 1. Normal Summon [_Legendary Fire King Ponix_].
 2. Activate Ponix - add [_Fire King Sanctuary_] from your Deck to your hand.
 3. Activate Sanctuary - place [_Fire King Island_] in the Field Zone.
-4. Activate Island - destroy Ponix, add [_Fire King High Avatar Kirin_] from your Deck to your hand.
+4. Activate Island - destroy Ponix, then add [_Fire King High Avatar Kirin_] from your Deck to your hand.
 5. Activate Sacred - Special Summon it from your hand.
 6. Activate Sacred again - destroy [_Fire King Courtier Ulcanix_] in your Deck.
 7. Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck.